Banner: Knocknarea at Sunset.

 Dowth Hall

-A further new monument was discovered buried under Dowth Hall, where an enormous passage-grave some forty meters in diameter with two chambers and some wonderful megalithic art has been discovered and excavated by Dr. Clíodhna Ní Lionáin.
+A further new monument was discovered buried under Dowth Hall, a mansion house built around 1760 on top of an enormous passage-grave some forty meters in diameter with two chambers and wonderful examples of megalithic art has been discovered and excavated by Dr. Clíodhna Ní Lionáin.
+This monument may be the fourth great monument in the Boyne Valley mentioned in descriptions in the early 1800's.
+The Dowth Hall monument, which has a number of satellites, may be or represent the Hill of Sin which features in the mythology of Dowth.

 Ancient DNA at Newgrange